dbcollection/dbcollection/APIs/lua/DOCUMENTATION.md

 <a name="db.utils"></a>
 ## Utils

-This module contains some usefull utility functions available to the user.
+This module contains some useful utility functions available to the user.

 It is composed by the following modules: